Team5430/2023-USS-Austin/README.md

 [unfinished]

 "java/frc/robot" holds the actual java files.
+To access this directory, head over to "src/main"

 - Constants -
 Holds numbers and values which are not changed and stay constant that are used for code, such as motor ports, joysticks, and numbers used for calculations.